OnTrack: History

 A high priority project was a connection to the William F. Walsh Regional Transportation Center, where it could link directly to Amtrak and local/intercity buses, and the adjacent new Alliance Bank Stadium (now known as NBT Bank Stadium) and CNY Regional Market, which would make the line much more useful for commuters.
-This would require the construction of a new bridge over Park Street (State Route 370), so that local trains would not interfere with operations on the CSX (formerly New York Central) main line.
+This would require the construction of a new bridge over Park Street (State Route 370), so that local trains would not interfere with operations on the CSX (former New York Central) main line.
 Centro, Syracuse's local transportation agency, began construction on the bridge in 1998, and also prepared a platform at the Walsh Transportation Center to allow direct transfer between OnTrack and Amtrak trains.
 Congressman Jim Walsh approved a $3 million grant for the project.
 However, CSX objected due to concerns that construction might destabilize the adjacent freight rail bridge across Park Avenue.
 The bridge project never came to fruition, and more than 300 tons of steel budgeted for construction were scrapped.

-By the mid-2000s, ridership had dropped greatly due to the lack of continued publicity.
+By the mid-2000s, ridership had dropped greatly due to the lack of continued publicity and marketing.
 Services were reduced, which led to further decrease in patronage.
-By 2003 the train ran only four days a week.
-It was found that NYSW had used large amounts of state grants and tax breaks to fund freight service and repair track on its other lines, rather than for OnTrack as the money had been intended.
+By 2003, OnTrack only ran four days per week.
+The NYSW was also found to have used large amounts of state grants and tax breaks to fund freight service and track repairs on their other routes, rather than for OnTrack as the money had been intended.
 Another reason for the lack of growth in ridership was the lack of stations in residential areas, limiting the line's use by commuters.
-In 2007 service had been cut to weekends only and ridership had declined to 50 passengers per day, far short of the 500 per day required to be profitable.
-NYSWR chairman Walter Rich, one of OnTrack's major proponents, died in 2007, and the railroad's interest in continuing OnTrack service diminished.
+In 2007, service had been cut to weekends only and ridership had declined to 50 passengers per day, far short of the 500 per day required to be profitable.
+That same year, NYSW chairman Walter Rich, one of OnTrack's major proponents, died, and the railway's interest in continuing OnTrack service diminished.
 Regular service was terminated indefinitely in July 2007.
 The Orange Express ran its last train in March 2008.
 The line continues to be used, infrequently, by freight trains.